Download a PDF copy of this Fact sheet: Registration as a nurse and a midwife - dual registration (120 KB,PDF)

 The evidence that you keep or present to demonstrate you meet the registration standards as a nurse and as a midwife is assessed on an individual basis.
 Nurses and midwives are required to practise within the relevant standards for practice.
 For nurses, these are the Registered nurse standards for practice, the Nurse practitioner standards for practice and the Enrolled nurse standards for practice.
 For midwives these are the Midwife standards for practice.
 The NMBA recognises that there may be certain elements of practice common to both nursing and midwifery professions.

-To demonstrate recency of practice you need to have evidence to support recent practice within your context/scope, knowledge and skills in each profession.
+To demonstrate recency of practice you need to have evidence that shows you have maintained an adequate connection with, and recent practice in each profession that is up-to-date within the context/scope, knowledge and skills in each profession.
+Connection to the profession can be measured by a range of experience and activities that include:

 Context of practice: Context refers to the environment in which nursing or midwifery is practised, and which in turn influences that practice.
 It includes: